Understanding The Basics Of Zone & Man Coverage In Football

-Zone and Man coverage are essential in today’s game of football.
+Zone coverage and man coverage are essential in today’s game of football.
 Offensive coaches are finding innovative ways to spread the ball around the field.
 The key is to play sound pass coverage.
 Zone coverage and man coverage differ from one another.

-Zone coverage is when defensive players cover a zone or area of the field to protect against the pass.
+Zone coverage is when defensive players cover a zone or area of the field to protect against the offense’s passing attack.
 Man coverage is when a defensive player lines up in front of a wide receiver and mirrors their every move.

 Let’s learn the different types of zone coverage and how coaches implement them to stop passing offenses.